The 2026 Tools Competition is live! Register for an Info Session on September 15 or 16.

 Edtech Accessibility for Diverse Learner Needs

-Technological advancement is creating new opportunities to expand accessibility for those with learning differences, train models to equitably and reliably serve diverse learner populations, and develop tools specifically for different learner needs.
+Technological advancements are creating new opportunities to expand accessibility for individuals with learning differences, train models to equitably and reliably serve diverse learner populations, and develop tools specifically tailored to meet different learner needs.
 Without intentional design for accessibility, however, technology can inadvertently create barriers and further marginalize those from vulnerable communities.

 Designing for accessibility

 #1: Build diverse teams.
-One easy way to do this is to ensure that your product development teams are composed of people from a variety of backgrounds that are representative of the target users of your tools.
+One easy way to achieve this is to ensure that your product development teams comprise individuals from diverse backgrounds who are representative of your tools’ target users.
 A well-rounded and diverse team is better able to anticipate the needs of different student demographics, including those from underrepresented or marginalized communities.
 This will help reduce the risk of unintentional biases and help ensure teams are mindful of the unique challenges facing some student populations.

 #2: Follow universal design frameworks when developing curricula and learning content.
 Diverse teams are important, but not sufficient in and of themselves.
-On top of putting together diverse development teams, Tools Competition competitors should also strive to adhere to the principles of Universal Design for Learning – a framework for creating flexible learning environments that accommodate the variable and diverse needs of all students.
+In addition to assembling diverse development teams, Tools Competition competitors should also strive to adhere to the principles of Universal Design for Learning – a framework for creating flexible learning environments that accommodate the diverse and variable needs of all students.

-There are several components of UDL – and a lot of free resources available to help teams implement them – so we won’t dive into the details here.
-It is worth noting, however, that UDL strives to create learning environments that are inclusive and effective for a wide range of students, enabling everyone to reach their full potential, and so the Tools Competition strongly encourages competitors to incorporate as many UDL principles as possible into their designs.
+There are several components of UDL—and a lot of free resources available to help teams implement them—so we won’t dive into the details here.
+It is worth noting, however, that UDL strives to create learning environments that are inclusive and effective for a wide range of students, enabling everyone to reach their full potential.
+Therefore, the Tools Competition strongly encourages competitors to incorporate as many UDL principles as possible into their designs.

-#3: Engage diverse stakeholders in co-design of your tools.
-An ongoing process for user engagement in the design and development of your tool ensures that it is relevant, responsive, and effective – and helps to build buy-in and trust from users.
+#3: Engage diverse stakeholders in the co-design of your tools.
+An ongoing process for user engagement in the design and development of your tool ensures that it is relevant, responsive, and effective—helping to build buy-in and trust from users.
 More than simply seeking user feedback, user engagement embeds participation of key stakeholders (developers, educators, parents, students) as collaborators and co-designers.
-Digital Promise recently wrote about the importance of co-design for the development of equitable AI tools, touching on issues of accessibility, inclusion, mitigating bias, and other elements of educational equity and including insights from across 28 pilot projects.
+Digital Promise wrote about the importance of co-design for the development of equitable AI tools, touching on issues of accessibility, inclusion, bias mitigation, and other elements of educational equity, drawing on insights from across 28 pilot projects.

 Resources for Edtech Accessibility

-• Advance your understanding of accessibility: Teams should look to numerous resources to better understand the unique needs of diverse learner population.
-You may advance your understanding by studying the research, pursuing training, talking to users, and embedding relevant expertise on your team.
-This free course on accessibility basics is designed to help edtech developers gain a foundational understanding of the importance of digital accessibility, provide insight into accessibility laws and practices, and share practical strategies for implementation.
+• Advance your understanding of accessibility: Teams should look to numerous resources to better understand the unique needs of diverse learner populations.
+You can advance your understanding by studying the research, pursuing training, talking to users, and embedding relevant expertise into your team.
+This free course on accessibility basics is designed to help ed tech developers gain a foundational understanding of the importance of digital accessibility, provide insight into accessibility laws and practices, and share practical strategies for implementation.

 • Follow developmental frameworks: Frameworks such as this one on Universal Design for Learning by CAST highlight important principles to consider when building for accessibility.
 Consider this and other relevant frameworks as you develop and refine your tool.